 5. Get a selfie with a giant Christmas tree

 The classic option is of course Trafalgar Square.
 The giant tree is an annual gift from Oslo, Norway, to thank Britain for their support during WWII.
-It’s being lit on 6th December so be sure to arrive at the square early to get a good view!
+It’s lit on the first Thursday of December so be sure to arrive at the square early to get a good view!
 There are also stunning trees in Covent Garden and St Pancras Station.

 6. Winter Wonderland, Hyde Park